banzaicloud/koperator/README.md

 - [Yaml files](https://github.com/Yolean/kubernetes-kafka)
 - [Strimzi Kafka Operator](https://github.com/strimzi/strimzi-kafka-operator)

-however, none of these gave a full solution to **automate** the Kafka experience and make it consumable for the wider audience.
+However, none of these gave a full solution to **automate** the Kafka experience and make it consumable for the wider audience.
 Our motivation is to build an open source solution and a community which drives the innovation and features of this operator.

 If you are willing to kickstart your Kafka experience using Pipeline, check out the free developer beta:
 <p align="center">